ksylvan/Zoom_OPM/README.md

 lives of Online Program Managers (OPMs) easier as they deliver the personal and business development programs of [Landmark Worldwide][landmark] via [Zoom][zoom] to a global audience.

-Every day, all over the world, Online Program Managers, in partnership wth Landmark Program Leaders, are expanding the reach of Landmark's transformative programs, creating the space inside which individuals and organizations embark on their journey of personal and professional excellence and effectveness.
+Every day, all over the world, Online Program Managers, in partnership with Landmark Program Leaders, are expanding the reach of Landmark's transformative programs, creating the space inside which individuals and organizations embark on their journey of personal and professional excellence and effectiveness.

-While this repository is meant to be used by OPMs who coordinate large meetings or wokshops via [Zoom][zoom], the software here is general purpose and can be used by anyone who runs large Zoom meetings or seminars.
+While this repository is meant to be used by OPMs who coordinate large meetings or workshops via [Zoom][zoom], the software here is general purpose and can be used by anyone who runs large Zoom meetings or seminars.